Can your marriage survive the coronavirus? - KTVZ

 Holly Daniels, managing director of clinical affairs for the California Association of Marriage and Family Therapists, said regular therapy can help people work through even the most intense anxiety.

-“Just having someone to talk to, someone who can help you work through some of these difficult issues, is invaluable,” said Daniels, a LFMT who also has a private practice in Los Angeles.
+“Just having someone to talk to, someone who can help you work through some of these difficult issues, is invaluable,” said Daniels, a therapist with a private practice in Los Angeles.
 “Now more than ever, therapists are becoming indispensable for giving people the tools they need to get through any situation.”

 Thankfully, today it’s easier than ever to connect with a therapist.